oozone/laravel-multiconfig/README.md

 ### Upgrading settings

 You don't need to get directly into the database to update a setting.
 Instead, just change the setting properties directly in the manifest.
-Laraconfig will update the metadata accordingly.
+Multiconfig will update the metadata accordingly.

 Let's say we have a "color" setting we wish to update from a string to an array of colors, with a default and a group.